vaibhav1809/youtubeDataScrapper/readme.txt

-Install libraries
+Install python libraries
     1) Selenium
     2) Time
     3) csv

 Make sure that you have Morzilla Firefox installed on your system.
-Download the Selenium web driver for Firefox and add it to the parth.
-This gives the permission to the script to run Firefox in the background and check the html codes for the perticular web links
+Download the Selenium web driver for Firefox and add it to the path.
+This gives the script permission to run Firefox in the background and check the html scritps for the particular web links.

-Put all the links in a csv for, separated by ',' and each link on a different line.
+Put all the links in a 'Links.csv' separated by ',' on a different line.
 Make sure that the first line is "Links", and the youtube links start from the secound line.

-The script will create a new csv if already not there, nammed 'Data.csv'.
+The script will create a new csv, "Data.csv" if already not there.
 It will contain all the information needed.